 - Liaising with provincial and federal pension regulators and the Canada Revenue Agency in respect of the administration of employee benefit plans, amendments, requests for consent and other issues.

-- Providing a pension governance workshop for trustees of a multi-employer pension plan.
+- Presenting a workshop on pension governance for trustees of a multi-employer pension plan.

-- Pension & Benefits Law Bulletin: Requirements for Federally Regulated Employers to Insure LTD Plans Come into Force on July 1, 2014(October 30, 2013),Author
+- Requirements for Federally Regulated Employers to Insure LTD Plans Come into Force on July 1, 2014, Labour and Employment Law Blog, October 30, 2013